 And so I spend an hour or so writing for that person.

 The moral here is to always be writing for an audience.
 Think about who you want to read your book.
-Even for nonfiction writing that might have a very distinct and interested general audience, your writing will benefit consciously from thinking about individual readers.
+Even for nonfiction writing that might have a very distinct audience, your writing will benefit from consciously thinking about individual readers.

 7. Use Authoritative And Appropriate Sources